-- Defines roles and responsibilities of the CSR Committee; - All designated CSR activities under the policy are permitted activities under Schedule VII to the Act; and - · The policy lays down a detailed execution, monitoring and reporting mechanism.
+- · Defines roles and responsibilities of the CSR Committee; - · All designated CSR activities under the policy are permitted activities under Schedule VII to the Act; and - · The policy lays down a detailed execution, monitoring and reporting mechanism.

-Further, the Annual Report on CSR activities in pursuance of Rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, describing inter-alia the initiatives taken by the Company in implementation of its CSR Policy is enclosed as Annexure 'G', and forms part of this Report.
+Further, the Annual Report on CSR activities in pursuance of Rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, describing inter-alia the details about the policy developed and implemented by the Company on Corporate Social Responsibility initiatives taken during the year by the Company in implementation of its CSR Policy, the reasons for the unspent amount on CSR, if any and Composition of CSR Committee, is enclosed as Annexure 'G', and forms part of this Report.